slevin886/Roman_Coin_Pricing/README.md

 ### The Model and Feature Importance

 The final model includes 74 features ranging from continuous demand factors (watch count, bid count) to dummy variables for product characteristics (ex. metal type and emperor).
-On training data, the model explains ~74% of the variation in price (versus 84% on the full dataset- where overfitting is a significant limitation).
-Even after restricting observations to a range of $3-$1000, the model is less successful in predicting prices on the margins- with efforts to increase complexity unsuccessful in reducing these errors.
+On training data, the model accounts for ~74% of the variation in price (versus 84% on the full dataset- where overfitting is a significant limitation).
+Before arriving at a random forest regressor for my final model I tested a variety of alternative models, including neural network, OLS, and boosting.
+Likewise, more than 20 insignificant features were exlcuded from the final model and I ruled out a bag-of-words model using the item description.

 The following features in the final model are the most influential in capturing price variation: